zakvarty/advent_of_code_2020/README.md

 _Task 1_:  For each group of strings (blank lines separate groups) find the number of unique letters within that group.
 What is the sum over all groups?  :heavy_check_mark:

 _Task 2_:  For each group of strings (blank lines separate groups) find the number of letters within all strings of that group.
 What is the sum over all groups?  :heavy_check_mark:

+##  Day 6 - Handy Haversacks :school_satchel: :
+*Key words:* recursion, regex.

+_Task 1_: How many bags that contain at least one "shiny gold" bag?  :heavy_check_mark:

+_Task 2_:  How many bags are nested in a "shiny gold" bag?  :heavy_check_mark: